Name:

 Segment:4 Tips and Pitfalls.

+or sternocleidomastoid muscle, and suturing it over the repair.
 During exposure of the cervical esophagus, one must always keep in mind the location of the recurrent laryngeal nerve and the tracheal-esophageal groove to prevent injury.
 In addition, the posterior wall of the trachea is membranous, and care must be taken to avoid injury during the dissection.
 Repairs of the esophagus must include re-approximation of the mucosal layer.

 Repairs should be performed over a 40 French Bougie to prevent stenosis and result in dysphagia.
 When one injury is found, always consider a second injury.
 And closed suction drains should be left on closure.
 Thank you.